danimorod/How-Crystallite-Size-and-Topology-Control-Intrusion-Extrusion-Hysteresis-in-Metal-Organic-Frameworks/README.md

 The simulation scripts can be computationally demanding.
 Runtime and memory use depend on the topology, network size, pressure-grid resolution, number of replicates, and available CPU cores.

 ## Reproducing the hysteresis simulations

-Run commands from the `ZENODO_repository` directory so that relative output paths are easy to locate.

 ### ZIF-71 (RHO)

 ```bash